Free Shipping on Orders $35+

 Amazon American Express Apple Pay Diners Club Discover Meta Pay Google Pay Mastercard PayPal Shop Pay Venmo Visa

-Selecting the best soil for your seeds
+Selecting the best soil for starting your seeds

 It's that first warm day coming out of a particularly cold stretch that gives you hope that spring is on the horizon.
 You trudge out to the mailbox and there they are-- the seeds you've been waiting for.
 Excitement rushes over you and soon you're off to the garden center to pick up some soil for starting your seeds.
 Arriving at the store, you're instantly confronted with dozens of different types of bagged soils.
 There's potting soil, potting mix, seed starting mix, garden soil, and container mix.
 This one is organic, but that one has moisture control.
 What on earth is "Coir"?
 It's overwhelming and often easy to settle for whichever bag has the nicest looking picture on it, but there are measurable differences among various bagged soils and arming yourself with a little information beforehand can set you up for success when it comes time to start your seeds.
 This article, therefore, is intended to give you some basic information about the properties of soil, some common ingredients, and how they interact to determine the quality of the soil mixture.